seaneff/data-science-basics-2024/README.md

 ### Day 5: Build an online portfolio
 -   Hands-on work designing your own data visualization
--   Create a github repository to showcase your work
+-   Create a GitHub repository to showcase your work
 -   Where and how to learn more